Hosting a healthy barbecue: Simple tips

 Add fruit and vegetables

-Only use small amounts of oil when cooking, and use lean or reduced fat meats, such as trimmed steaks, lean hamburger patties and reduced fat sausages.
+Use lean or reduced fat meats, such as trimmed steaks, lean hamburger patties and reduced fat sausages instead of regular versions.
+Only use small amounts of oil when cooking.

 Reduce the salt